wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 If multiple images are loaded on the emulated system, then the snapshot tag will exist on all image files.

 Snapshots can be deleted using the same utility by passing `snapshot -d` with the name of the snapshot.

+### Loading System Snapshots

+System snapshots can be loaded in two ways.
+In the less common approach, you can enter QEMU monitor, and then type `loadvm [Name]` where `[Name]` is the name of the snapshot to be loaded.

+Snapshots can also be loaded using `-loadvm` option followed by the name of the snapshot.
+The rest of the command lines must match those where the snapshot was taken.
+After starting QEMU with `-loadvm`, the system will be quickly set up and restored to the exact state when `savevm` is issued.